Who we are

-MCERA acts as a conduit for educational research to be disseminated through print, electronic and online media by linking journalists with specific inquiries to research experts.
-Together, these functions provide journalists and other users with authoritative, independent and accessible insights from education research.
+MCERA acts as a conduit for educational research to be disseminated through print, electronic and online media.
+The Centre links journalists with leading experts for their stories, provides researchers a channel to the media for input on topical issues in education, and communicates research findings on educational best practice in early childhood, schools, university and vocational education.
+Together, these functions provide journalists and the public with authoritative, independent and accessible insights on education.

 - Assist the media and newsrooms to provide more accurate and informed coverage of educational issues;

 - Identify and encourage individual educational researchers to engage with the media, in particular, when their specialist areas of expertise are in the headlines or become a matter of public interest;